J0nJuarez/construye-paginas/README.md

 ### Introduction
 ------------

-Welcome to the Page Builder project!
+Welcome to the Dinopreneur Page-Builder project!
 This project is a powerful and flexible page builder created using React and Craft.js.
 It allows users to create custom web pages effortlessly with a drag-and-drop interface, providing a seamless experience for developers and non-developers alike.

 ### Features
 --------